pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/hw/hw1.md

 **Due:**
 : Friday 01/29, 2021

+**No grace-days can be used for this assignment**

-This assignment is used to demoinstration that you meet the prerequiste programming skills required for this course.
+This assignment is used to demonstrate that you meet the prerequiste programming skills required for this course.
 The skills tested, but not limited to, are:

 * Read data from a file.